KiiChain/kiipy-sdk/README.md

 </h1>

 <p align="center">
-A python library for interacting with the Kii blockchain and other Cosmos-based blockchain networks
+A python library for interacting with KiiChain and other Cosmos-based blockchain networks
 </p>

 [comment]: # (TODO: Add proper badges here)